 The words you are about to read have been scrolling through my mind for the past several weeks like the screen credits at the end of a film.
 Never ending.
-Perhaps that is because I spend many nights alone, with nothing but a pen and a cup of tea in hand.
 If I had roommates, I would probably have less time to think, which at times would probably be a good thing.
-All of that aside, the next words are very different from a film’s closing credits as these words are very personal and vulnerable.
-My only hope is that these words would help someone to see that they are not alone and that they, too, can live in true victory.
+All of that aside, my hope is that these words would help someone to live in the freedom we enter into as children of the King.

-Yet, somewhere between trying to be somebody and simply follow my calling, I realized that it doesn’t matter what other people think about me.
-This life isn’t about me.
+Yet, somewhere between trying to be somebody and following my calling, I realized that it doesn’t matter what other people think about me, because plainly put, this life isn’t about me.
 I realized that my focus had been too much on myself, and while it was a hard realization, it was a necessary one.
 When this truth hit me in college, I crumbled.
 There was so much of me that was trying to find fulfillment/validation through the approval of others that I lost sight of God’s vision for my life.
 This humbling experience was the most freeing & transformative moment in my walk with God.
+If we are to live the true Christian life, it’s something daily that we have to submit into God’s hands.

 C.S.
 Lewis states, “Humility is not thinking less of yourself, it’s thinking of yourself less.”